-- The light system must be connected to the tractor's light socket, the lamps must be cleaned, and turning signals and brake lights must work correctly. - Reflective warning triangles must be intact and clean. - The size of the connector pins in the three-point hitch must be properly dimensioned and locked so that they cannot be ejected.
+- The light system must be connected to the tractor's light socket, the lamps must be cleaned, and turning signals and brake lights must work correctly. - Reflective warning triangles must be intact and clean. - All hitch and wheel bolts must be tightened to the correct torque. - The tyre pressure must be correct. - Make sure there are no cracks in tyres, axles or rims. - The hitch peg must be properly dimensioned and locked so that it cannot be ejected.

-When connecting the spreader to the tractor, it is important that it is suspended horizontally or tilts slightly forward to obtain the best possible spreading results.
+When connecting the spreader to the tractor, it is important that it stands horizontally or slightly forward to obtain the best possible spreading results.
+It is possible to slightly adjust the height by moving the hitch in its bolt holes on the spreader's undercarriage.